karlrees/docker_bedrockserver/README.md

 ## Minecraft Server updates

 By default, the image will check for an updated version of the Minecraft server on restart.
 So all you need to do is restart your image(s).
-So for a single-server, assuming your image name is minecraft:
+So for a single-server install, assuming your image name is minecraft:

 ```
 docker restart minecraft